-The latest software for the NSS evo2 is available for download from our website, simradyachting.com.
+The latest software is available for download from our website, www.simrad-yachting.com.

 Detailed instructions for how to install the software are included in the upgrade files.
+Before initiating an update to the unit itself, be sure to back up any potentially valuable user data.